 How to Improve Organic Click-Through Rate

 Click-through-rate optimisation is a very important part of any SEO work being conducted.
-As we discovered in the first part of this series, achieving a high rank in the SERPs isn’t as great as it sounds if no-one ends up clicking through to your site.
+Achieving a high rank in the SERPs isn’t as great as it sounds if no-one ends up clicking through to your site.

 Plus, with CTR dropping drastically past the first few positions in a SERP it’s clear to see how by focussing on improving this, you can help pages with a lower rank gain a competitive edge.

 But how does one go about improving click-through-rates?

 In this section of our three part guide to getting started with organic click-through-rate optimisation, we’ll be exploring the different parts of your search results and the ways you can experiment with each component to increase the likelihood of a searcher clicking through to your website.

 HOW TO IMPROVE ORGANIC CLICK-THROUGH-RATE

 Improving our organic CTR can be achieved by:

 Taking up as much SERP ‘real-estate’ as possible - The bigger our result appears, the more eye-catching it is giving us greater opportunity to entice the click, with the bonus of squeezing our competitors off the screen;